lxin/quic/README.md

     # sudo make install
     # sudo make check (optional, run selftests)

-For these who want to integrate QUIC modules into kernel source code (e.g. /home/lxin/net-next/), follow the instruction below to build and install kernel first, then the commands above will skip QUIC modules building and use the one provided by kernel.
+NOTE: For these who want to integrate QUIC modules into kernel source code (e.g. /home/lxin/net-next/), follow the instruction below to build and install kernel first, then the commands above will skip QUIC modules building and use the one provided by kernel.

     # cp -r modules/include modules/net /home/lxin/net-next
     # cd /home/lxin/net-next/